 He was called “Tricky Dicky” for a reason…

 The 1950 campaign for the US senate seat muddied Nixon’s reputation still further.
-His opponent Helen Gahagan Douglas was a Hollywood actress married to the actor Melvyn Douglas and later the grandmother of Illeana Douglas, a moderately well known film actress today from films such as Cape Fear and Ghost World.
+His opponent Helen Gahagan Douglas was a Hollywood actress married to the actor Melvyn Douglas and later the grandmother of Illeana Douglas, a character actress known today for roles in films such as Cape Fear, Grace Of My Heart and Ghost World.
 The campaign became notorious for Nixon’s dirty tactics.
-Although she was, in reality, no more left wing than Franklin Roosevelt, Nixon argued she was a fellow traveller for the Communist cause.
+Although she was, in reality, no more left-wing than Franklin D. Roosevelt, Nixon argued she was a fellow traveller for the Communist cause.
 He famously labelled her the “Pink Lady” claiming “she is pink right down to her underwear” and had thousands of pink leaflets distributed claiming just that.

 The tactics worked.
 Nixon won by a landslide.
-He was famous and picked by Ike as his running mate less than two years later off the back of it.
+He was famous and picked by General Dwight D. Eisenhower as his vice presidential running mate less than two years later off the back of this success.
 Douglas’s political career was over.
-But the Tricky Dicky nickname would stick.
+But the Tricky Dicky nickname would stay with Nixon forever.

-Nixon lost in 1960 because of the TV debate…or did he?
+Nixon lost the presidency in 1960 because of the TV debate…or did he?

 Yet this is not wholly true either.
-For one thing, as with Obama and Romney in 2012, while the vote between Kennedy and Nixon was very close, the Electoral College margin was quite wide.
+For one thing, as with Obama and Romney in 2012, while the vote between Kennedy and Nixon was very close, the Electoral College margin between the two candidates in the final vote was actually quite wide (303 for Kennedy, 219 for Nixon, although Nixon, oddly, carried more states).
 Whatever happened in Chicago, Nixon wasn’t even close to winning.
 Distrust had played its part too.
 In 1952 and 1956, Eisenhower’s opponent Adlai Stevenson had milked fears over the ageing Eisenhower’s health to exploit concerns that Nixon not the beloved Ike would end up being president.
 The president had had a heart attack in 1955.
 In 1960, a Democratic poster depicted a cartoon of a shifty looking Nixon and asked memorably: “Would you buy a used car from this man?”

 If in doubt…blame the press.

 Nixon soon reached rock bottom losing in a landslide to Edmund G “Pat” Brown in the 1962 California Gubernatorial election.
-The father of the present Governor Jerry Brown, the Democrat was doubtless helped by President Kennedy’s success in handling the Cuban Missile Crisis.
+The father of the present Governor Jerry Brown, the Democrat was doubtless helped by President Kennedy’s deft handling of the Cuban Missile Crisis.
 How Nixon would have handled it, we will never know.
 At any rate, Nixon appeared to quit politics.
-Like his future biographer Jonathan Aitken he was keen to blame the media:
+Like his future biographer Jonathan Aitken (and others), he was keen to blame the media for his own failings: